 International cooperation is an important element of the academic work of the Koebner Minerva Center for German History.
 The Stavenhagen Guest Professorship contributes highly to the cooperation between non-Israeli historians and the members and students of the Koebner Minerva Center.
 It is an important cornerstone in the international network of historians from around the world established by and developed around the Koebner Minerva Center in recent decades.

-Former Stavenhagen Guest Professors were:
+Stavenhagen Guest Professors:

 2013 - Prof. Dr. Norbert Frei, Friedrich-Schiller-Universität Jena, Germany